merenlab/merenlab.org/workshops/MMOFF/index.md

 ## Contact
-For questions contact Raïssa Meyer `raissa.meyer@awi.de`
+For questions contact Raïssa Meyer `raissa.meyer@awi.de`.

+## Acknowledgements
+We gratefully acknowledge the support of the HIFMB (Helmholtz Institute for Functional Marine Biodiversity), the AWI (Alfred Wegener Institute Helmholtz-Centre for Polar and Marine Research), and the DynaCom project at the University of Oldenburg for financially supporting this workshop.